 Considering Package Variations to Target Different Versions of Liferay

 Apps can be written to work across many different versions of Liferay.
-For example, suppose you want to publish version 1.0 of your app, which you’re supporting on Liferay 6.1 and 6.2.
+For example, suppose you want to publish version 1.0 of your app, which you’re supporting on Liferay Portal 6.1 and 6.2.
 Due to incompatibilities between these Liferay versions, it may be impossible to create a single binary WAR or JAR file that works across both Liferay versions.
-In this case, you must compile your app twice: once against Liferay 6.1 and once against 6.2, producing 2 different packages (also called variations) of your version 1.0 app.
+In this case, you must compile your app twice: once against Liferay Portal 6.1 and once against 6.2, producing 2 different packages (also called variations) of your version 1.0 app.
 Each package has the same functionality, but they’re different files.
 You can upload such packages to support your app on different Liferay versions.
 With regards to Liferay apps, packages are sometimes referred to as files that make up your app.

 Now that you’ve prepared your app’s files and specified its metadata, it’s time to get it to submit it to Liferay for publishing on the Marketplace!